Plunderswap/plunderswap-document/get-started/transfer-to-EVM.md

-# Transfer Tokens to Zil EVM from Zilpay!
+# Transfer Tokens to Zil EVM from the scilla (Legacy) side of Zilliqa via Zilpay!

 ![](../../.gitbook/assets/PS_HT_ZIL_tokens.png)

-We have built a nice easy, functional way to transfer ZIL and other ZRC2 tokens from your Zilpay wallet to your Zil EVM wallet!
+We have built a nice easy, functional way to transfer ZIL and other ZRC2 tokens from your Zilpay wallet (Legacy Scilla side of Zilliqa) to your Zil EVM wallet!
+We are now classifying the scilla side of the network as Legacy, and the EVM side as Zilliqa when 2.0 is released.

-1. Go to the Plunderswap Transfer Page [**HERE**](https://plunderswap.com/transfer) and connect your Metamask Wallet (Top Right Connect Wallet Button) as well as your Zilpay Wallet (with the Connect Zilpay wallet)
+1. Go to the Plunderswap Legacy Transfer Page under Info -> Legacy Transfer [**HERE**](https://plunderswap.com/transfer) and connect your Metamask Wallet (Top Right Connect Wallet Button) as well as your Zilpay Wallet (with the Connect Zilpay wallet)

 ![](<../../.gitbook/assets/TTEVM1.png>)
 ![](<../../.gitbook/assets/TTEVM2.png>)